 This publication gives design principles and details which address the fire-safety objectives of the BCA.
 By implication, the performance requirements of the BCA are also considered.
-The design approach described herein will lead to greater flexibility and economy of construction-
+The design approach described herein will lead to greater flexibility and economy of constructionand in many situations, a greater level of safety.
+Sructural steel with little or no fire protection can be used in these buildings and offers advantages with respect to speed of construction, reduced costs, and flexibility for future building modifications.